 Step 2: Visit this page and download ImgBurn software.
 ImgBurn is a free burning application but the setup offers you install Skype and Mobogenie during the installation.
 Make sure to select appropriate options to install the software without Skype and Mobogenie.

 Step 3: Launch ImgBurn.
 Click on Create image file from files/folders option.

 Step 4: In the resulting ImgBurn dialog, click on the small folder icon (see picture) next to the Source box to browse to the folder containing all copied files from the bootable Windows USB.
 Browse to the folder and then click Select folder.

-Step 6: On the right-side, switch to the Advanced tab (see picture) to see four tabs.
-Here, click on the tab labelled Bootable Disc.
+Step 6: On the right side, switch to the Advanced tab (see picture) to see four tabs.
+Here, click on the tab labeled Bootable Disc.

 Step 8: Click on the small folder icon next to Boot Image box (see picture) and then browse to the folder containing Windows installation files (the folder that contains files copied from the USB), open Boot folder, select etfsboot.com file, and then click Open button to select etfsboot.com as the boot image file.
 We are almost done!

 Step 9: Finally, click on the Build button (see picture) to begin creating your bootable Windows ISO image file.
 Upon clicking the Build button, three dialog boxes will appear one after another.
-Simply click Yes button when you see the first dialog, OK button when you see the second, and then, Yes button again when you see the last dialog.
+Simply click the Yes button when you see the first dialog, click the OK button when you see the second, and then, click the Yes button again when you see the last dialog.

 Once the bootable ISO image is ready, you’ll see “Operation successfully completed” message.

 That’s it!
-Your can now use the ISO file anywhere to install Windows.
+You can now use the ISO file anywhere to install Windows.
 How to test an ISO file to check if it’s really bootable guide might also interest you.